 Because the price per share of our common stock being offered is substantially higher than the book value per share of our common stock, you will suffer substantial dilution in the net tangible book value of the common stock you purchase in this offering.
-Based on the public offering price of \$8.86 per share (the last reported sale price on June 19, 2009), if you purchase shares of common stock in this offering, you will suffer immediate and substantial dilution of \$4.41 per share in the net tangible book value of the common stock.
+Based on the public offering price of \$8.30 per share, if you purchase shares of common stock in this offering, you will suffer immediate and substantial dilution of \$4.14 per share in the net tangible book value of the common stock.
 See "Dilution" on page S-25 for a more detailed discussion of the dilution you will incur in this offering.